How to Make a Minecraft ARG: The Complete Guide

 Minecraft ARGs use two categories of ciphers: standard ciphers (Caesar, Atbash, Morse, Binary, Base64) and Minecraft-native ciphers that use in-game elements.
 The Minecraft-native ciphers are what make your ARG feel authentic rather than generic.

 Enchanting Table Alphabet (Standard Galactic Alphabet): The most recognizable Minecraft cipher.
 Each English letter maps to a unique symbol.
-Good for signs, books, or video overlays.
+Good for video overlays, YouTube thumbnails, or Discord messages.
 Medium difficulty, most ARG audiences know it.

-Wool Color Encoding: Maps letters to colored wool blocks.
+Wool Color Encoding: Define your own color-to-letter mapping using Minecraft's 16 wool colors (use pairs or sequences to cover all 26 letters).
 Harder to spot because it looks like decoration.
 Great for hiding messages in builds.

-Note Block Sequences: Encodes messages as note block pitches.
+Note Block Sequences: Encodes messages as note block pitches (25 available).
 Adds an audio layer to your mystery.
-Players who walk past the sequence hear the cipher without realizing it.
+Trigger the sequence with redstone to play the encoded tune.

 Banner Patterns: Hides messages in banner layer patterns.
 Very difficult to decode without a tool, good for late-game reveals.